ahmedDaoudi-u/Instaface-App/README.md

 ### Step 2: Fetch data from Facebook using long token and generate the corresponding CSV file
 2. **Retrieval of Facebook Posts and Storage of Data in a CSV File:**

-The Long token will retrieve Facebook data, in our case the fields are: post ID, message, creation time, attachments, number of likes, reactions, shares, comments, views, and number of fans, was stored in a CSV file.
+The Long token will retrieve Facebook data, in our case the fields are: **post ID, message, creation time, attachments, number of likes, reactions, shares, comments, views, and number of fans**, were stored in a CSV file.

 3. **Calculation of Engagement Rate:**